Cheers! | Hosting a Happy Hour at Home

 - 1 part grapefruit vodka, such as Deep Eddy’s

 Combine, stir, then add a few ice cubes.

 Wine is a classic offering at happy hour.
 Keep it light, such as a white, rose or pinot noir, since most people prefer heavier wines with dinner.
 It’s good to offer beer and hard seltzer since it’s so popular right now, and it’s easy enough to keep some stocked in fridge.
 Alternately, you could offer one special cocktail, either as a make-ahead, big-batch pitcher drink that guests can serve themselves, or set up a small bar with just enough ingredients for guests to make their own.

 Put on some great music at a volume where people can relax and talk easily.
+If there are presentations or live performances, make sure to set up a portable stage.
 Arrange the food on a kitchen table, island or coffee table so people can sit around it and nibble as they talk.
 If you expect a larger crowd, you can set up food in a few different locations to provide cozy, intimate settings for your guests.
 Also, if the weather cooperates, take it outside on the patio or deck.
 Cheers to some great happy hours in your future! ✦

 aged Gouda, baguette, Boursin, Brie, Camembert, charcuterie board, cheddar, cheese, condiments, crackers, cured meats, drop-in guests, entertaining, goat, Gruyere, happy hour, Havarti, live, Manchego, mini-pickles, Oven Roasted Garlic Butter Shrimp, Parmigiano-Reggiano, wine